Raven Mocker

-The Raven Mockers are figures in Cherokee mythology, described as witches or evil spirits that prolong their lives by preying on the sick and dying.
+The Raven Mockers (ᎪᎳᏅ ᎠᏰᎵᏍᎩ) are figures in Cherokee mythology, described as witches or evil spirits that prolong their lives by preying on the sick and dying.
 They are often depicted as withered and aged, flying through the night while emitting cries resembling a raven’s call.
 Consuming the hearts of their victims, they absorb the remaining years of life.
 Though invisible to most, skilled medicine men can detect and repel them.
 According to tradition, recognizing a Raven Mocker in its true form causes it to die within seven days.

 Mythology

-The Raven Mocker, or Kâ'lanû Ahkyeli'skï (Cherokee: ᎪᎳᏅ ᎠᏰᎵᏍᎩ), is said to prey on the sick or dying to extend its lifespan.
+The Raven Mocker is said to prey on the sick or dying to extend its lifespan.
 At night, it is believed to fly through the air in fiery form, with outstretched arms resembling wings and sparks trailing behind.
 Their flight is accompanied by the sound of rushing wind and their cries, described as resembling a raven's dive call, are considered an omen of death.

 Raven Mockers are said to gather at the homes of the dying, tormenting their victims by pressing on their chests to restrict breathing or throwing them to the ground.
 After the victim dies, the Raven Mocker is believed to remove and consume the heart to absorb the victim's remaining lifespan.
 No marks are left on the body, but the heart is said to be missing.

 Although feared for their power, other witches are said to avoid the Raven Mocker.
 Medicine men, using special knowledge, can detect and repel them from entering homes.
 Tradition holds that if a Raven Mocker is seen in its true form, it dies within seven days.
 Gunskaliski, a renowned Cherokee shaman, was said to have destroyed several Raven Mockers by using a special tea made from duck-root, enabling him to see them.

-Other Names
+Other names

 In Cherokee tradition, Raven Mockers are also called "Kâ'lanû Ahkyeli'skï" ("The Death Spirit") and "Tsundige’wi" ("He Who Covers His Face").
 Other titles such as "Death Caller" and "Heart Eater" reflect their feared ability to consume hearts and steal life.